Self-employed income calculator

 It is worth considering this type of insurance if you're a:

-Tradesmen who works on construction sites or in clients properties, e.g. if you were working in a client's property and caused damaged to their home, you would be covered.
+Tradesperson who works on construction sites or in clients properties, e.g. if you were working in a clients property and caused damaged to their home.

-A contractor who meets clients at their premises, e.g. If you knocked a cup of coffee over client's laptop.
+Contractor who meets clients at their premises, e.g. if you knocked a cup of coffee over clients laptop and it had to be replaced.

-A private tutor whose clients come to their premises, e.g. If a student slips on a wet surface and injures themselves.
+Private tutor whose clients come to their premises, e.g. if a student slips on a wet surface and injures themselves.

 • Professional Indemnity Insurance